Jeff Atwood: Career

-Atwood started a programming blog, Coding Horror, in 2004.
+Atwood started the programming blog Coding Horror in 2004.
 As a result, he met Joel Spolsky.
-In 2008, together with Spolsky, Atwood founded Stack Overflow, a programming question-and-answer website.
-The site was followed by Server Fault for system administrators and Super User for general computer-related questions, eventually becoming the Stack Exchange network which includes many Q&A websites about topics decided on by the community.
+In 2008, Spolsky and Atwood founded Stack Overflow, a programming question-and-answer website.
+The site was followed by Server Fault for system administrators and Super User for general computer-related questions, eventually becoming the Stack Exchange network, which includes many Q&A websites about topics decided on by the community.

-From 2008 Atwood and Spolsky published a weekly podcast covering the progress on Stack Exchange and a wide range of software development issues.
+Atwood and Spolsky published a weekly podcast covering the progress, Stack Exchange Podcast, and a wide range of software development issues.
 Jeff Atwood was also a keynote presenter at the 2008 Canadian University Software Engineering Conference.

-In February 2012, Atwood left Stack Exchange so he could spend more time with his family.
+In February 2012, Atwood left Stack Exchange to spend more time with his family.

-On February 5, 2013, Atwood announced his new company, Civilized Discourse Construction Kit, Inc. Its flagship product is an open source next-generation discussion platform called Discourse.
-Atwood and others developed it out of their frustration with current bulletin board software that hadn't seemed to evolve since 1990.
+On February 5, 2013, Atwood announced a new company, Civilized Discourse Construction Kit, Inc. The company develops open source server and client software for threaded discussions called Discourse.
+Atwood and others developed it out of frustration with then-current bulletin board software, which hadn't evolved since 1990.
 On February 1, 2023, he stepped down as CEO and assumed the role of Executive Chairman.

-He also launched a mechanical keyboard called CODE in 2013.
+Atwood, together with WASD Keyboards, launched a mechanical keyboard, CODE, in 2013.

 In 2021, Stack Overflow was sold to Prosus for $1.8 billion.